LearnWeb3DAO/Celo-Track/NFT-Marketplace-Part-2.md

 Note, however, every time you redeploy the subgraph, the node will start syncing over again from the `startBlock`.
 This is because it's possible you may have made changes on how you want data to be stored - for example, changing how you calculate the ID of each entity, or maybe adding/removing properties from the entity, etc.

 Therefore, each update will require you to wait a little bit for the sync to complete, and wait for the node to catchup to the latest block.

+### Conclusion

+To verify this level, submit your subgraph URL below and select The Graph as the network.